A Unified Approach to Interpreting and Boosting Adversarial Transferability: The interaction loss for transferability enhancement

-Table~\ref{table:ir} reports the success rates of the baseline attack (PGD~\citep{pgd2018}) and the IR Attack.
+Table~\ref{table:ir} reports the success rates of the baseline attack (PGD~\citep{pgd2018}) and the IR Attack, namely PGD $L_{\infty}$+IR of $L_{\infty}$ attacks and PGD $L_{2}$+IR of $L_{2}$ attacks.
 Compared with the baseline attack, the transferability was significantly improved by the interaction loss on various source models against different target models.
 Let us focus on the $L_\infty$ attack.
 For most source models and target models, the transferability enhancement brought by the interaction loss was more than 10\%.
-In particular, when the source DNN and the target DNN were DN-201 and IncV4, respectively, the baseline attack achieved the transferability of 37.6\%.
-With the interaction loss, the transferability was improved to 63.0\% ($>$~25\% gain).
+In particular, when the source DNN and the target DNN were DN-201 and IncV4, respectively, the baseline attack achieved the transferability of 36.5\%.
+With the interaction loss, the transferability was improved to 63.7\% ($>$~27\% gain).
+As Table~\ref{table:ensemble} shows, in most cases, the IR Attack on the ensemble model generated more transferable perturbations than the PGD Attack.
 Besides, as Table~\ref{table:secured} shows, our interaction loss also improved the transferability against the secured target DNNs.
 Such improvement further verified the negative correlation between transferability and interactions.
+Note that we did not use the LOO in Table~\ref{table:secured}, in order to make experimental settings in this table consistent with the evaluation used by \citet{tramer2017ensemble}.
 Table~\ref{table:ir+} shows the improvement of the transferability obtained by the interaction loss on other attacking methods.
 The interaction loss could further boost the transferability of state-of-the-art transfer attacks.
-Without the interaction loss, the highest transferability made by the SGM Attack against the IncResV2 was 68.2\% (when the source is DN-201).
-When the interaction loss was added, the transferability was improved to 81.2\% (13\% gain).
-Moreover, the HybridIR Attack, which combined all methods of reducing interactions together, improved success rates from the range of 48.9\%$\sim$98.5\% to the range of 69.8\%$\sim$99.1\%.
+Without the interaction loss, the highest transferability made by the SGM Attack against the IncResV2 was 68.8\% (when the source is DN-201).
+When the interaction loss was added, the transferability was improved to 81.5\% ($>$ 12\% gain).
+Moreover, the HybridIR Attack, which combined all methods of reducing interactions together, improved success rates from the range of 54.6\%$\sim$98.8\% to the range of 70.2\%$\sim$99.1\%.

+We can understand behaviors of the proposed interaction loss as follows.
+Different methods generate adversarial perturbations in different manifolds, thereby exhibiting different transferability.
+Based on the current perturbation, the interaction loss can point out the optimization direction towards further decrease of interactions in a local manner due to its optimization power.
+Thus, the interaction loss further boosts the transferability.

+To further demonstrate the broad applicability of the interaction loss, besides untargeted attacks on the ImageNet dataset, we also conducted targeted attacks on the CIFAR-10 dataset~\citep{cifar}.
+Experimental results consistently showed that the adversarial transferability can be enhanced by reducing interactions in targeted attacks.
+Please see Appendix.~\ref{sec:cifar} for details.